zephraOSS/AMRPC-WatchDog/readme.md

 # TO-DO
 - [x] Build the websocket service to export Windows playing info on a websocket
 - [x] Build the desktop version
-- [ ] Fix the fail to reconnect websocket when watchdog keeps running but connection is reset
+- [x] Fix the fail to reconnect websocket when watchdog keeps running but connection is closed
-- [ ] Fix duplicated websocket messages on song info changed
+- [ ] Fix triplicated websocket messages on song info changed
 - [ ] Add "Autostart with system" option
 - [ ] Add "Start minimized" option